sayeemabdullah/Redux-React-Cribsheet/README.md

 # Redux-React-Cribsheet

 > Redux is a JavaScript state management library.
 It can be used with libraries like React and Angular.
 But in this cribsheet, we will use it with [React](https://github.com/sayeemabdullah/React-Cribsheet#readme).
+This is an initiative to make small notes on React which may help me or anyone else in the future.
+You can also checkout my [React](https://github.com/sayeemabdullah/React-Cribsheet#readme) and [CSS](https://github.com/sayeemabdullah/CSS-Cribsheet) Cribsheets.

 ## Three Building Parts